rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Attending academic talks.
 (Why I appreciate the abiity to do so.
    How I fit it into my too-busy week.
 The tradeoffs involved.
 See `time-logs-2018-03-05.md`.)

+1. The size of the College, revisited.
+(What the group concluded, etc.)

 ### New "soon", potentially short, teaching topics.